 Installation could proceed, but first with repair methods.
 To patch and address repairs, Mortartec Ceramico was applied by hand.
 CPP Sprayliner was then applied using a high-pressure, heated plural component spraying at 125 mils min. as a high build, fiber-reinforced protective (FRP) liner.
 This specific chlorine contact chamber had approximately 10,220 square feet that needed to be coated including five longitudinal tank walls, plus the entire exterior perimeter walls and 7 lateral beams that need to be coated five feet down from the tops of the walls so that the tanks were coated about approximately 2.5’ below water level.

 The installed coating system was completed in each area prior to moving to the next section to be treated.
 The final inspection by the owner and/or their designated third-party representative included high-voltage holiday detection, adhesion testing, and visual inspection for surface defects (runs/drips/sags/voids).

 This project was completed in 4 weeks, a time crunch that was met in order to have the aeration chambers back in service prior to the arrival of the “snowbirds” in Arizona and high flow season.
 A particular challenge in this concrete rehabilitation project was dealing with extreme weather conditions.
 The average daily temperature on site was 105+ degrees (including several 115-degree days) and heavy rain.
 Other weather factors that impacted this application included humidity, barometric pressure, direct sunlight on coating while curing, etc.

-Epoxytec’s CPP Sprayliner, a high build, applied and bonded FRP liner will protect this infrastructure for decades to come.
-The expertise of the Degan Construction’s crew, coupled with Epoxytec’s proven products, allowed for smooth navigation through the application process and successful completion of the job.
+Epoxytec’s CPP Sprayliner, a high-build, applied, and bonded FRP liner will protect this infrastructure for decades to come.
+The expertise of Degan Construction’s crew, coupled with Epoxytec’s proven products, allowed for smooth navigation through the application process and successful completion of the job.